A Bay of Blood

-A Bay of Blood (Ecologia del delitto (Note: Although known by several different Italian-language titles, the film's original theatrical release title in Italy was Ecologia del delitto.), later retitled Reazione a catena; also known as Carnage, Twitch of the Death Nerve and Blood Bath) is a 1971 Italian giallo film directed and co-written by Mario Bava and starring Claudine Auger, Luigi Pistilli, Claudio Camaso, Laura Betti, Leopoldo Trieste, Anna Maria Rosati, Brigitte Skay, Chris Avram and Isa Miranda.
+A Bay of Blood (Ecologia del delitto (Note: Although known by several different Italian-language titles, the film's original theatrical release title in Italy was Ecologia del delitto.), later retitled Reazione a catena; also known as Carnage, Twitch of the Death Nerve and Blood Bath) is a 1971 Italian giallo film co-written and directed by Mario Bava and starring Claudine Auger, Luigi Pistilli, Claudio Volonté, Anna M. Rosati, Laura Betti, Leopoldo Trieste, Brigitte Skay, Chris Avram and Isa Miranda.
 The story details a string of mysterious murders that occur around the titular bay.

-Widely considered Bava's most violent film, its emphasis on graphically bloody murder set pieces, created by effects artist Carlo Rambaldi, was hugely influential on the slasher film subgenre that would follow a decade later.
-In 2005, the magazine Total Film named A Bay of Blood one of the 50 greatest horror films of all time.
+Widely considered Bava's most violent film, its emphasis on bloody murder set pieces, created by effects artist Carlo Rambaldi, was hugely influential on the slasher film subgenre that followed a decade later.
+In 2005, Total Film magazine named A Bay of Blood one of the 50 greatest horror films of all time.

 Plot

 One night at her bayside mansion, Countess Federica Donati is attacked and strangled to death by her husband, Filippo, who stages the murder as a suicide.
-Shortly afterward, Filippo is stabbed to death by an assailant, who removes his corpse from the scene.
+Shortly afterwards, Filippo is stabbed to death by an assailant, who removes his corpse from the scene.
 Police find what they believe to be a suicide note written by the countess but fail to locate Filippo.
 Architect Franco Ventura travels to the property in order to have Filippo sign over ownership of the bay, unaware that Filippo has been killed.
 Filippo's daughter, Renata, and her husband, Alberto, travel to the bay with their two children to determine Filippo's whereabouts.

 Four gallivanting friends—Luca, Roberto, Sylvie, and Louise—trespass on the property and break into the seemingly deserted mansion.
 Louise goes skinny-dipping alone and encounters Filippo's corpse in the bay.
 While seeking the rest of the group, Louise is pursued and murdered by an assailant with a billhook.
 The assailant also uses the billhook to murder Roberto, then impales Luca and Sylvie with a spear while they have sex.

-Alberto and Renata meet with eccentric entomologist Paolo Fossati and his fortune teller wife Anna and learn about Simone, the countess's illegitimate son, who lives by the bay as a fisherman.
+Alberto and Renata meet an eccentric entomologist named Paolo Fossati and his fortune teller wife, Anna, from whom they learn about Simone, the countess's illegitimate son, who lives by the bay as a fisherman.
 Alberto and Renata question Simone about Filippo and discover Fillipo's corpse in Simone's boat, though Simone says that he found the body in the bay.
 Alberto leaves Renata at Ventura's cottage while he gets their car.
 Renata discovers the bodies of Luca, Roberto, Sylvie, and Louise in Ventura's bathroom.
 Ventura attacks Renata with an axe, but Renata stabs him with scissors and leaves him for dead.
 Paolo and Anna separately discover the bodies at Ventura's cottage and are killed by Alberto and Renata before they can alert the police.